Quick overview:

 - We have specialists for every field of law.

-What is the advantage of a European trademark?
+What is the advantage of a European trade mark?

 If you operate or are planning to operate in several EU member states, then a European trade mark is worthwhile from a procedural and possibly financial point of view.
 It will protect you against fraud and counterfeiting in all EU member states.

 You do not have to go through the procedures of each national authority.
 At the same time, the cost of applying for an EU trade mark can be lower than the sum of the costs of paying for individual national trade marks.
 Of course, the number of countries where you want to break through and their national fees are decisive.
-The basic fee for filing a single trade mark is €850 for 10 years of protection.
-The mark is then valid for ten years and can be renewed thereafter, always again for ten years.

 Tip: Have you created an interesting product or is your company taking off and becoming well-known?
 Avoid the situation we have dealt with many times with our clients, where their competitors have started to market a product under the same brand or name.
 We discuss trademarks granted under Czech law in a separate article.